jeog/TOSDataBridge/README_JAVA.md

         // init(...) was not successfull or the library was freed (all methods can throw this) }catch(CLibException){
-        // an error was thrown from the C Lib (see CError.java) (all methods can throw this) }catch(DataIndexException){
+        // an error was thrown from the C Lib (see CError.java) (all methods can throw this) }catch(InvalidItemOrTopic){
+        /* item string was empty, too long, or null; topic enum was null or NULL_TOPIC -or- item or topic is currently not in the block -or- item or topic is currently in the pre-cache */ }catch(DataIndexException){
         // we tried to access data in a position that isn't possible for that block size }

 'WithDateTime' versions return DateTimePair object(s):